Where are the Best public Swimming Pools near me?

 Tuesday and Thursday 10am – Noon

-TMC offers indoor and outdoor pool experiences complete with a concession stand (it’s a good alternative to Jack Carter Pool if it’s too busy!)
+Tom Muehlenbeck Center offers indoor and outdoor pool experiences complete with a concession stand (it’s a good alternative to Jack Carter Pool if it’s too busy!)

 Kids will love the slides, splash area, and pools here!
 The inside is great too.

-Oak Point Pool and Recreation center
+Oak Point Pool and Recreation Center

 Address: 6000 Jupiter Rd, Plano, TX 75074